 UnitedHealthcare participants are automatically enrolled in the UnitedHealthcare Vision Plan at no additional cost.
 (You must be enrolled in the health care plan to receive vision care benefits; there is no option to enroll separately.)
 The plan allows you to receive routine vision services either from participating (in-network) vision providers or from providers who do not participate in the UHC vision network (out-of-network).
 To search for in-network providers, go to www.myuhcvision.com and log in using your UnitedHealthcare member ID number.
-You should also print your vision care member ID card once logged in to present at the time you receive routine vision services.
+You should also print your vision care member ID card once you're logged in; you will present the card at the time you receive routine vision services.

 The Vision Care Plan covers an examination and new lenses (contact and glasses) every 12 months and new frames every 24 months.
-Review the Vision Plan Summary for details of coverage of services and eyewear under the plan.
+Review the Summary Plan Description and Plan Summary for coverage details.
 Call UnitedHealthcare Vision at 800.638.3120 for additional information.